 When will I be deployed as an Emergency Volunteer?

-What you can do: During this phase, volunteers will usually participate in immediate clean-up projects following disasters and/or be referred for additional support to organisations administering disaster-relief (this is for qualified and in some cases pre-trained volunteers).
+What you can do: During this phase, volunteers will usually participate in immediate clean-up projects following disasters, be referred for additional support to organisations administering disaster-relief (this is for qualified and in some cases pre-trained volunteers).

-What we do: Process new volunteer registrations (last season there were 20,000 in just a few days!), maintain communication between organisations and volunteers, and keep an eye on how volunteers are going (keeping you as informed, safe and supported as possible).
+What we do: Process new volunteer registrations, communication between organisations and volunteers, keep an eye on how volunteers are going (keeping you as informed, safe and supported as possible).

-Therefore, the emergency phase of action requires a relatively small amount of volunteers, so there is less of a chance that you will be called out at this time.
+Therefore, the emergency phase of action requires a relatively small amount of volunteers, so there is less of a chance that you will be called on at this time.

-What we do: look after all our emergency volunteers and get feedback to improve our services, learn lessons from emergencies, stay in tune with the needs of organisations delivering ongoing recovery, advocate for emergency volunteers, promote better management of spontaneous volunteers, deliver training, connect with the community, promote disaster preparedness and build community resilience.
+What we do: look after all our emergency volunteers by getting feedback and improving our services, learn lessons from emergencies, stay in tune with the needs of organisations delivering ongoing recovery, advocate for emergency volunteers, promote better management of spontaneous volunteers, deliver training, connect with the community, promote preparedness.

-So, the months and years following a disaster is when you're MOST LIKELY to be contacted to volunteer.
+So, the months and years following a disaster is when you are most likely to be contacted to volunteer.